-This biographical pamphlet produced by the Institute of Race Relation’s Black History Collection, charts Prescod’s life from her beginnings in Tobago to her arrival in London on a Guildhall music scholarship before embarking on a successful acting career.
-A single mother to her son Colin, Prescod initially supplemented her fledgling performing career by working as a switchboard operator.
+Produced by the Institute of Race Relation’s Black History Collection, the pamphlet charts Prescod’s life from her beginnings in Tobago to her arrival in London on a Guildhall music scholarship before embarking on a successful acting career.

-A talented cabaret singer, in 1963, Prescod marched alongside Claudia Jones to the US embassy to coincide with the historic Martin Luther King march on Washington, leading the singing of the civil rights anthem ‘We Shall Overcome’.
+A talented cabaret singer and committed activist, in 1963, Prescod marched alongside Claudia Jones to the US embassy to coincide with the historic Martin Luther King march on Washington, leading the singing of the civil rights anthem ‘We Shall Overcome’.
 She would later feature in an award-winning civil rights stage show for television, Freedom Road: Songs of Negro Protest.